Methode Electronics (NYSE:MEI) Issues FY 2022 Earnings Guidance

-Methode Electronics (NYSE:MEI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Methode Electronics (NYSE:MEI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $3.050-$3.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.030.
 The company issued revenue guidance of $1.16 billion-$1.17 billion, compared to the consensus revenue estimate of $1.16 billion.

-Methode Electronics (NYSE:MEI – Get Rating) last issued its quarterly earnings results on Thursday, March 3rd.
-The electronics maker reported $0.78 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.72 by $0.06.
-Methode Electronics had a net margin of 9.96% and a return on equity of 12.75%.
-The company had revenue of $291.60 million during the quarter, compared to analysts’ expectations of $275.00 million.
-During the same quarter last year, the company posted $0.83 EPS.
-On average, sell-side analysts predict that Methode Electronics will post 3.1 earnings per share for the current fiscal year.
+Separately, Barrington Research began coverage on Methode Electronics in a research note on Thursday, January 20th.
+They issued a market perform rating for the company.

-In other news, Director Lawrence B. Skatoff sold 800 shares of the firm’s stock in a transaction on Friday, December 17th.
+In other news, Director Lawrence B. Skatoff sold 800 shares of the stock in a transaction dated Friday, December 17th.
 The shares were sold at an average price of $44.89, for a total value of $35,912.00.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-4.30% of the stock is currently owned by company insiders.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+4.30% of the stock is currently owned by insiders.

-Large investors have recently made changes to their positions in the stock.
-Morgan Stanley increased its stake in Methode Electronics by 32.1% in the third quarter.
-Morgan Stanley now owns 219,503 shares of the electronics maker’s stock valued at $9,230,000 after purchasing an additional 53,329 shares during the period.
-Royal Bank of Canada increased its stake in Methode Electronics by 6.8% in the third quarter.
-Royal Bank of Canada now owns 20,567 shares of the electronics maker’s stock valued at $864,000 after purchasing an additional 1,311 shares during the period.
-Nuveen Asset Management LLC increased its stake in Methode Electronics by 0.4% in the fourth quarter.
-Nuveen Asset Management LLC now owns 199,935 shares of the electronics maker’s stock valued at $9,831,000 after purchasing an additional 884 shares during the period.
-Goldman Sachs Group Inc. increased its stake in Methode Electronics by 145.6% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 93,490 shares of the electronics maker’s stock valued at $4,597,000 after purchasing an additional 55,423 shares during the period.
-Finally, State Street Corp increased its stake in Methode Electronics by 1.8% in the fourth quarter.
-State Street Corp now owns 1,333,717 shares of the electronics maker’s stock valued at $65,579,000 after purchasing an additional 23,070 shares during the period.
-Hedge funds and other institutional investors own 92.60% of the company’s stock.
+Large investors have recently made changes to their positions in the company.
+BlackRock Inc. boosted its holdings in shares of Methode Electronics by 1.9% during the 4th quarter.
+BlackRock Inc. now owns 6,125,706 shares of the electronics maker’s stock valued at $301,202,000 after acquiring an additional 116,248 shares in the last quarter.
+Goldman Sachs Group Inc. increased its stake in shares of Methode Electronics by 145.6% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 93,490 shares of the electronics maker’s stock valued at $4,597,000 after buying an additional 55,423 shares during the period.
+Morgan Stanley raised its holdings in Methode Electronics by 32.1% in the 3rd quarter.
+Morgan Stanley now owns 219,503 shares of the electronics maker’s stock valued at $9,230,000 after buying an additional 53,329 shares during the last quarter.
+Public Employees Retirement System of Ohio increased its position in Methode Electronics by 1,937.8% in the 4th quarter.
+Public Employees Retirement System of Ohio now owns 47,909 shares of the electronics maker’s stock valued at $2,356,000 after acquiring an additional 45,558 shares during the period.
+Finally, State Street Corp raised its stake in shares of Methode Electronics by 1.8% during the fourth quarter.
+State Street Corp now owns 1,333,717 shares of the electronics maker’s stock valued at $65,579,000 after acquiring an additional 23,070 shares during the last quarter.
+Institutional investors own 92.60% of the company’s stock.

 Methode Electronics, Inc engages in the manufacture of component and subsystem devices.
 It operates through the following segments: Automotive, Interface, Industrial, and Medical.
 The Automotive segment supplies electronic and electromechanical devices, and related products to automobile original equipment manufacturers.